 Center for Applied Intelligent Systems Research (CAISR)

-The Center for Applied Intelligent Systems Research (CAISR), is a long-term research program on intelligent systems established by Halmstad University.
-The program is funded by the University and the Knowledge Foundation with support from Swedish Industry.
+The Center for Applied Intelligent Systems Research (CAISR), is a research and education center for AI at Halmstad University.
+The center is funded by the University and the Knowledge Foundation with support from Swedish Industry.

 CAISR is a multidisciplinary research center with researchers from different areas.
 Our research directions are governed by the needs of society and are done in collaboration with our industrial partners.

 CAISR is closely linked to the research profile CAISR Health, the industrial research centre Health Data Centre, the innovation centre Leap for Life, the lab Halmstad Intelligent Home and Technology Area Aware Intelligent Systems:

 - Leap for Life